spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 icon: ""
 hide_table_of_contents: false
 sidebar_position: 30
-tags: ["vertex", "self-hosted", "vmware"]
+tags: ["palette", "self-hosted", "vmware"]
 ---

-Before installing Palette VerteX on VMware, review the following system requirements and permissions.
-The vSphere user account used to deploy VerteX must have the required permissions to access the proper roles and objects in vSphere.
+Before installing Palette on VMware, review the following system requirements and permissions.
+The vSphere user account used to deploy Palette must have the required permissions to access the proper roles and objects in vSphere.

 Start by reviewing the required action items below: